tusharsaxena250/Bike-Sharing/README.md

 - As the time goes by year on year there is more usage growth across all the months, seasons, weeks etc.
 - The business seems to be doing very well during the months of May-September.
 Boom Bikes can take this is picture while providing more services.
 - The count of bikes used are more during ideal or misty weather, snowy weather even light one is not very good for the business.
 - Temperature seems to also a very important factor in determining count of usage.
-As the temp gets colder, the usage decreses.
+As the temp gets colder, the usage decreases.
 - People seems to be using the bikes regularly, spread evenly thoughout the weekdays and weekends, holidays or not, which is a good sign for the growth of the company.